thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

   // make use of the result
 ```

-However, suppose the 3 tasks (login/find/save) are all asynchronous tasks, you cannot get the result right away.
-You need to provide some callbacks to process the results when they are ready.
+However, suppose the 3 tasks (login/find/save) are all asynchronous tasks, you cannot get the results right away after start executing a task.
+You have to provide some callbacks to process the results becomes ready.

-We could do that using the callback-hell approach:
+The nested callbacks easily leads to the callback-hell approach:

 ```javascript
     User.logIn('user', 'pass', {